rab175/311_Project/README.md

 ### Final Project Requirements

-Congratulations on making it to module 6!
+Congratulations on making it to the final project!
 It's been a long journey, but we can finally see the light at the end of the tunnel!

 <center><img src='end-of-tunnel.gif'>
 <strong><em>Actual Footage of you seeing the light at the end of the tunnel</strong></em>